Skip to content

 • Familiarize yourself with NCARB & how to become an architect

-• Prepare for a career by networking with graduate students & alumni
+• Prepare for a career by networking with graduate students, alumni, faculty, and employers

 • Participate in an externship with an architect